-As one Commission begins, another concludes with only weeks passing since Royal Commissioner, Kenneth Hayne delivered his report on the banking sector, where he singled out National Australia Bank's CEO, Andrew Thorburn and well-respected professional director and chairman, Ken Henry, as representatives of an organisation he was 'not persuaded' was "willing to accept the necessary responsibility for deciding, for itself, what is the right thing to do, and then having its staff act accordingly".
+As one Commission begins, another concludes with only weeks passing since Royal Commissioner, Kenneth Hayne delivered his report on the banking sector, where he singled out National Australia Bank's CEO, Andrew Thorburn and well-respected professional director and chairman, Ken Henry, as representatives of an organisation he was 'not persuaded' was:

 The Commission uncovered, among other issues, fees charged by the banks for no services, failures to inform customers about the value of commissions to mortgage brokers and charges to the deceased for life insurance.
 The terms of reference required Hayne to determine whether misconduct, falling short of community standards, was attributable to particular culture and governance practices and the result of other practices, including risk management, recruitment and remuneration practices.

 Hayne found that:

 "...everything that is said in this Report is to be understood in the light of that one undeniable fact: it is those who engaged in misconduct who are responsible for what they did and for the consequences that followed".

 "...because that is so, every financial services entity, named in the Commission's reports or not, must look to its culture...In looking at culture and governance, every entity must consider how it manages regulatory, compliance and conduct risks".

 This, surely, must resonate with all organisations providing regulated services to the public.

 Similarly, in NSW, it is impossible to ignore the parallels of failings of corporate cultures discovered in the findings of the Banking Royal Commission and the Inquiry into the NSW State Branch of the RSL (the Bergin Inquiry) because of the valuable insights they provide as to how boards should address the problem of culture and its primary and idiosyncratic effects on quality standards within organisations.